EVP Groups Leader & Activities Coordinator

 - Creation of educational materials and activities for Group Tours program and local education program

 - Contribute to updates on social media regarding activities at the EVP

 - Week on/week off onsite living and night on-call duties, including engaging with visitors during meal times

 To apply email your CV and a cover letter stating why you want to come and work in the Cambodian jungle helping to save the Asian elephant!
 Quirkier answer the better!

 Email: ELIECambodia.
 Manager@gmail.com

-Application Deadline: End Aug/Early September 2019 – Get your applications in quick!
+Application Deadline: ASAP – Get your applications in quick!